blizzy78/bookmarks/README.md

 Usage
 -----

-You can use Lucene-style search syntax in the query field, such as

-- `foo bar` (same as `foo OR bar`)
-- `foo AND bar`
-- `+foo -bar +tags:baz -tags:qux`

-Click on any tag in the search results to add it to the query.

 To add new bookmarks, click on the "New" button.
 To edit or delete bookmarks, search first, then hover over a bookmark's title, then click on the little edit button next to it.